CME / CEUs 2021

 |Texas Physical Therapy Association||This activity has been approved by the Texas Board of Physical Therapy Examiners for 35.50 CCUs for PTs and PTAs.|

 EVALUATION AND CLAIM FOR CME/CE CERTIFICATES

 Completion Requirements: Credit is only given to attendees who register for the event; attend the live sessions; evaluate each session attended, take the post-test for each session and complete the overall conference evaluation.
 At the end of the evaluation, you will be able to claim your credit and print your certificate.

 Terms & Conditions

-Any person may file a signed complaint about ACRM educational events.
+Any person may file a signed complaint about ASCIP educational events.
 Complaints must be submitted in writing.
 The complaint must be identified as a complaint.
 The complaint must clearly describe the specific nature of the complaint, provide supporting data for the charge, specify the changes sought by the complainant, and identify the person making the complaint.
-All Complaints that meet the specified criteria will be considered by ACRM.
+All Complaints that meet the specified criteria will be considered by ASCIP.
 Complaints should be sent to:

 224 West State Street